mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/custom_optim.rst

 ===================

 First, we'll study the effect of `param_ndim` on our optimizer's behavior.
 Let's create a simple shape-`(2, 2)` tensor, which will be the sole parameter that our optimizer will update.
-We will clamp the parameter's elements to :math:`(-\infty, 18.75]` (picked arbitrarily for this How-To).
+We will clamp the parameter's elements to fill within :math:`(-\infty, 18.75]`.
 The actual gradient-based parameter update will be performed by `torch.optim.SGD` with `lr=1.0`.

-We'll perform a single update to our parameter, but with using `param_ndim` values of 0, 1, and 2.
+We'll perform a single update to our parameter, but with using `param_ndim` values of 0, 1, and 2 respectively.

 .. code-block:: pycon
    :caption: Exercising our optimizer using varying `param_ndim` values.